ttaubert/octoblog/source/_posts/2013-05-05-working-with-infinite-sequences-in-javascript.markdown

 }
 {% endcodeblock %}

+Note that using *for...of* comes in handy again as we can use it to iterate over Arrays and generators.
 Using *flatten()* we can now do:

 {% codeblock lang:js %}
 flatten([1, [2, 3], [[4], [5]]]); // result: [1, 2, 3, 4, 5]
 {% endcodeblock %}

-Combining *flatten()* and *map()* to *flatMap()* we can easily implement another very common function that flattens the result of applying a given function to all items of a sequence.
+Combining *flatten()* and *map()* to *flatMap()* we can implement another very common function that flattens the result of applying a given function to all items of a sequence.
 Let us use it to re-build the set of all natural numbers from the set of all even natural numbers.

 {% codeblock lang:js %}
 function flatMap(it, f) {